"Yes, it is." said Tammy.

 She took out a small blaster, "I guess I get to kill you myself now…"

-There was no way I was going let her kill me.
+There was no way I was going let her kill me like this.
 I ran and jumped behind a table as she blasted away at everything in my direction.
+I covered myself as flecks of blaster laster spashed everywhere near me.

 "Is this the way you really want to kill me?!"
 I yelled out at her from behind the table that was shielding me.
 "The one person you've known the longest?!"
 My anger was rising, "Face me like you always have!"